decentration/edgeware-node/Setting-up-a-node.md

 In general, you should use these URLs to connect to your node:

-* `ws://testnet1.edgewa.re:9944` if you set it up as a public node in step 1
+* `ws://testnet1.edgewa.re:9944` if you set it up as a public node with `--ws-external` in step 1
-* `wss://testnet1.edgewa.re` if you set up DNS, Nginx, and a Let's Encrypt certificate
+* `wss://testnet1.edgewa.re` if you set it up as a public node and also followed steps 2 and 3

 ## 5. Next steps